act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 ## Expectation 1

-For each test target a control mechanism is provided to pause or stop the audio, or turn the audio volume off independently from the overall system volume control.
+For each test target a [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) is provided to pause or stop the audio, or turn the audio volume off independently from the overall system volume control.

 ## Expectation 2

-The control mechanism to pause or stop or turn the audio volume off is [visible](#visible), has an [accessible name](#accessible-name), and is [included in the accessibility tree](#included-in-the-accessibility-tree).
+The [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) to pause or stop or turn the audio volume off is [visible](#visible), has an [accessible name](#accessible-name), and is [included in the accessibility tree](#included-in-the-accessibility-tree).

 ## Assumptions